Chapter 3 : The Escape

-Ben and the two friends started laughing.
+Ben and the two friends start laughing.
+I roll my eyes.

 “She then continued by suggesting I perform sexual intercourse upon my own person...”

 “No, please stay.
-There’s something I want you to see... and it’s not my collection of sadistic sex toys,” Ben joked with that same sweet smile.
+There’s something I want you to see... and it’s not my collection of sadistic sex toys,” Ben jokes with that same sweet smile.
 “I’ll walk you home after I showed you.”

 “I wanted to show you this.”

-“I left,” I whispered, still mesmerised.
+“I left,” I whisper, still mesmerised.
 “I left the auction because I knew I couldn’t buy this thing and didn’t want to see anyone else get it.
 I didn’t even realise it shouldn’t have been there in the library when I came in to play on it today.”

 “I left it there.
 You didn’t show up for an entire week after the auction.
 I started to think you didn’t want to play anymore and I had just made the stupidest purchase ever.”
-Ben explained, still amused by my reaction.
+Ben explains, still amused by my reaction.
 “But today you showed and I thought I’d finally take it home with me, so you don’t have to sneak around... you can come play it here, as much as you like.”

 “My parents are on holiday in Spain for the rest of the month.”

-“Well, isn’t that convenient,” I commented.
+“Well, isn’t that convenient,” I comment.